 By now, you should be well on your way to buying your new projector!
 Every decorating situation is different, so it’s time to take the information we’ve given you and use it as a guide to picking your perfect projector.
 Remember that different projectors are great for different things, so (and we can’t stress this enough), think about how you’ll be using yours, and base your final decision on your personal needs.
 Sometimes a simple projector with fewer bells and whistles is precisely what you need.

 Still have questions?
-Don’t be afraid to ask advice from your fellow AtmosFX community members!
+Don’t be afraid to ask advice from your fellow AtmosFANs in the AtmosFX Decorating Community on Facebook.
 Many people have been creating amazing digital environments for years, and have plenty of suggestions about what projectors have worked well for them.

 If you happen to be one of our veteran projectionists, we’d love to get your thoughts on what makes a great projector!
 Drop a comment and let us know what you think.
 You may end up helping someone along the way.

-Come back here often – we’ll be posting more articles on how to best use your digital decorations throughout the Halloween season.
+Come back here often – we’ll be posting more articles on how to best use your AtmosFX Decorations throughout the Halloween season.
 And don’t forget to check our support pages – there are numerous projector-related questions (and answers!) there, too.